kevbrain/apicastsix/examples/oauth2/README.md

 The `-d` flag starts the containers up in detached mode, if you want to see the output when starting the containers, you should omit this.

-In order for the command to run successfully, you will also need a `.env` file with the following content (substituting the THREESCALE_PORTAL_ENDPOINT value with your own:)
+In order for the command to run successfully, you will also need a `.env` file with the following content (substituting the THREESCALE_PORTAL_ENDPOINT value with your own):

 ```
 # URI to fetch gateway configuration from.
 Expected format is: https?://[password@]hostname